MihaiBlebea/mihaiblebea-content/go_project_structue.md

 - The easy answer: Just structure your project in a way that makes sense for you.

-- The more complex answer: Structuring your Go application is harder that may seem at the first glance.
-Let's have a 2 hour meeting about it.
+- The more complex answer: Structuring your Go application is harder that may seem at the first glance..

 Both are valid answers so the question deserves a bit of attention.